Visual arts of the Indigenous peoples of the Americas: Arctic

 The Yup'ik of Alaska have a long tradition of carving masks for use in shamanic rituals.
 Indigenous peoples of the Canadian arctic have produced objects that could be classified as art since the time of the Dorset culture.
-While the walrus ivory carvings of the Dorset were primarily shamanic, the art of the Thule people who replaced them circa 1000 CE was more decorative in character.
-With European contact the historic period of Inuit art began.
-In this period, which reached its height in the late 19th century, Inuit artisans created souvenirs for the crews of whaling ships and explorers.
+While the walrus ivory carvings of the Dorset were primarily ceremonial, the art of the Thule people who replaced them circa 1000 CE was more decorative in character.

+European contact dramatically changed Inuit art-making.
+In the late 19th century, Inuit artisans created souvenirs for the crews of whaling ships and explorers.
 Common examples include cribbage boards.
 Modern Inuit art began in the late 1940s, when with the encouragement of the Canadian government they began to produce prints and serpentine sculptures for sale in the south.
+In the mid-20th-century, Inuit printmaking emerged as a significant genre after James A. Houston created a printmaking studio in Kinngait in 1957.

-Greenlandic Inuit have a unique textile tradition intregrating skin-sewing, furs, and appliqué of small pieces of brightly dyed marine mammal organs in mosaic designs, called avittat.
+Greenlandic Inuit have a unique textile tradition integrating skin-sewing, furs, and appliqué of small pieces of brightly dyed marine mammal organs in mosaic designs, called avittat.
 Women create elaborate netted beadwork collars.
 They have strong mask-making tradition and also are known for an art form called tupilaq or an "evil spirit object."
 Traditional art making practices thrive in the Ammassalik.
 Sperm whale ivory remains a valued medium for carving.